OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-03.md

 ## Habakkuk 3:1

-A prayer of Habakkuk the prophet, according to Shigionoth.
+The prayer of supplication by Habakkuk the prophet, set to Shigionoth.

 ## Habakkuk 3:2